vishal-patel20/Mca-slides/README.md

 # Note
-### <p>So after uploading files rename you file with above structure like  add you roll no before file name as "13/your file name.pdf" so that will create a folder named 13 and the file automaticall moved into that folder. </p>
+### <p>So after uploading files rename you file with above structure like  add you roll no before file name as "13/your file name.pdf" so that will create a folder named 13 and the file automatically moved into that folder. </p>